- 1933 Alvis Speed 20 SB

 After being updated into the 2762cc SC and finally the SD, production came to an end in 1936.
 By then, Alvis had introduced the 3.5-litre model, which was based on the Speed 20 and was soon developed into the Speed 25.
 Some owners subsequently fitted the more powerful Speed 25 engine – which produced 106bhp – to their Speed 20.

-As war clouds gathered and rearmament suddenly became a pressing concern for the British government, Alvis moved into the production of aero engines and military vehicles – but continued to build cars as well.
+As war clouds gathered, Alvis moved into the production of aero engines and military vehicles – but continued to build cars as well.
 ‘An aristocrat among automobiles’ as a 1938 advertisement put it.
 ‘An exclusive car for exclusive people who will have nothing but the best’.